ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 ??? tip "Extra notes - what is the acoustic sum rule? (for those interested in the physics)"
-    The acoustic sum rule (ACS) states that the frequencies of acoustic phonon modes must be zero.
+    The acoustic sum rule (ASR) states that the frequencies of acoustic phonon modes at the $\Gamma$ point must be zero.
 This is due to the translational symmetry of crystals.
 Since the acoustic phonon modes at the $\Gamma$ point simply corresponds to rigid translation of the entire crystal, there must not be any relative displacements between the atoms from one unit cell to another.
 Hence, the vibration frequencies have to be zero.
 This rule is implemented in many different ways.
 You can look it up if interested.

-    For molecular calculations, switching on the ACS guarantees the lower energy modes corresponds to translations and have zero oscillation frequency, as we have seen earlier in the lab.
+    For molecular calculations, switching on the ASR guarantees the lower energy modes corresponds to translations and have zero oscillation frequency, as we have seen earlier in the lab.

 ------------------------------------------------------------------------------